SeakyLuo/SMPlayer/README.md

 Highlight root folder textbox for warning when reloading music library.

-Improved loading.

 Load from backup.

 Sort albums.

-Improved editing album cover by selecting a song.
+Improve editing album art by selecting a song in a dropdown with searching.

 Grid Mode for PlaylistPage.